 CHRISTIAN DATING ARTICLES BY DR. JIM RIVES

-Related Christian articles for singles: Christian Dating: Results of a survey on Christian Dating vs. Christian “Courting” And: Christian Singles: Hurting people hurt others!
+Related Christian articles for singles: Christian Dating Advice: Christian Singles, here are some Thoughts for a First Date.
+And: Christian Dating: What does the Bible teach Christian singles about inter-racial dating?
+And: Christian Singles: Hurting people hurt others!
 And: Christian Dating Advice: how to start Dating again?
 And: Advice for Christian Singles: Should a single Christian woman let a single Christian man know she is interested?
 And: Christian Singles: "Is it love?"
 And: Dear Pastor Jim: "Do you expect all Christian singles who want to be married to be happy being single?"
 And: Christian Dating: "Dear Christian Singles, what Criteria Do You Use for Dating other Christians?"
-And: Christian Dating and Credit Reports And: Christian singles, when it comes to Christian Dating, start with a course called "Breaking Up 101" And: Is Christianity An Excuse for Christian Singles to Be Passive?
+And: Christian Singles, are you Getting the Same Results?
+And: Is Christianity An Excuse for Christian Singles to Be Passive?
 And: Finding the Will of God and Making godly Decisions

 In His love,